USB Flash Drive

 USB Flash Drive Format

 If you choose the flash drive option for making your purchase, a USB flash drive will be sent to you via mail.
-Be sure when making your selections that you choose a DAW format (Digital Audio Workstation explained in next section).
 Insert the USB drive into a USB port on your computer.
 Once opened, you will see a list of DAW project files and a selection of corresponding sheet music.
-If you have already loaded Reaper or Cubase, you can click on any project folder and it will automatically open your DAW Program.
-On the project page, you will see a list of all the instruments for that piece.
+If you have already loaded Reaper, you can click on any project folder and it will automatically open your Reaper Program.
+On the project page, you will see a list of the instrumentation for that piece.
 Hit the "play" button, and your file will begin playing.
 Most files begin with an audible click track (which should correspond to the one in your organ score).
 It is strongly suggested that you first follow the organ score along with the audio file before playing.

 Digital Audio Workstation

-Organ Symphony Assistant USB flash drive files can only be accessed through a digital audio workstation.
+Organ Symphony Assistant USB flash drive files can only be accessed through the digital audio workstation, Reaper.
 DAWs were developed for music and MIDI recording, arranging and editing.
 Although Organ Symphony Assistant utilizes only the most fundamental functions of audio editing, DAWs (along with an audio interface) are also an excellent platform for multi-channel playback.
-For editing, like tempo, pitch and volume changes, we suggest only Reaper (recommended) or Cubase.
+The Reaper DAW is also useful for general editing, like tempo, pitch and volume changes.
 Reaper is only available in a PC format.
-Cubase is available in both PC and MAC formats.
-Be sure to check out both program websites before making a choice.
-Both Reaper and Cubase can be used in a full version format on a trial basis, and are reasonably priced when purchased.